 By the Numbers:

 8 - UConn is currently on an eight-game conference losing streak dating back to last season.
-The Huskies haven’t won an American contest since defeating Cincinnati on Oct.
+The Huskies haven’t won an American contest since defeating Cincinnati Oct.
 8 last year.
 It UConn’s longest conference losing streak dating back to 2004 when they joined the Big East.

 4 - For the first time in program history, UConn has four different wide receivers with at least one 100-yard game this season.
 Arkeel Newsome, Hergy Mayala, Aaron McLean and Mason Donaldson have all reached the mark, with Newsome and Donaldson doing so last week against Memphis.

 17 - There are 17 freshmen or redshirt freshmen listed on this week’s depth chart, the second most of any class behind the seniors (19).
 There are nine juniors listed and just seven sophomores.